ceos-org/stac-collection-and-granule-discovery-best-practices/granule-metadata.md

 ## 6.3 Assets and roles

-- what names (roles, media types) should be used for quicklooks, bands, ...

 > **CEOS-STAC-REC-6310 - Browse image [Recommendation]**<a name="BP-6310"></a>
 >
 > STAC implementations should provide a URL to the granule’s browse image when available, via an Asset object with role=`overview`.